 \subsection{$3$D Pacman track}

 In the next example, we increase the difficulty of the control task with a $3$D Pacman track that is mostly outside the training regime of all the models and also has non-smooth variations.
 The radius of the Pacman track is $30 \text{ [mm]}$ and its height is $25 \text{ [mm]}$.
-The mean instantaneous speed along the track is $22.9 \text{ [mm/s]}$ which gives the slowness measure $r_s \approx 0.3$.
+The mean instantaneous speed along the track is $22.9 \text{ [mm/s]}$, which gives the slowness measure $r_s \approx 0.3$.

-Figure \ref{fig:pacman_section}a, shows the closed-loop performance of the aSSM-reduced models.
+Figure \ref{fig:pacman_section}a shows the closed-loop performance of the aSSM-reduced models.
 A visual assessment shows that the aSSM-reduced model performs the best, as expected.
-The other two approximations struggle to reach the maximum height, although the first-order approximation does better than the zeroth-order.
-The first-order aSSM-reduced model is at least able to track the steep slope but ultimately fails to stay on the circular track.
+The other two approximations struggle to reach the maximum height, although the first-order approximation performs better than the zeroth-order.
+The first-order aSSM-reduced model is at least able to track the steep slope, but ultimately fails to stay on the circular track.
 The first-order aSSM approximation results illustrate that even if one knows the existence and approximate location of an aSSM, one generally cannot approximate it as a fiber bundle of constant linear fibers on larger domains because aSSMs tend to be fiber bundles of non-constant nonlinear fibers.

 In Fig. \ref{fig:pacman_section}b, the relative ISE plots confirm our visual assessment.
-For completeness, in Fig. \ref{fig:pacman_z}, we also plot the $z_{ee}$ tracking direction which yields similar conclusions.
+For completeness, in Fig. \ref{fig:pacman_z}, we also plot the $z_{ee}$ tracking direction, which yields similar conclusions.
 The Pareto front is again similar as in the previous examples (see Fig. \ref{fig:pacman_z_pareto}).
-The aSSM-reduced model has lowest ISE but comes with a slightly increased mean solve time of $0.32 \text{ [s]}$ compared with the zeroth-order aSSM at $0.24 \text{ [s]}$.
+The aSSM-reduced model has the lowest ISE but has a slightly increased mean solve time of $0.32 \text{ [s]}$ compared to the zeroth-order aSSM at $0.24 \text{ [s]}$.